Next-step resources

 WarningWarning

-As with the rest of this textbook (see Preface), this list is very much work in progress.
-Full bibliographic references will be added in due course.
+As with the rest of this textbook (see Preface), this list is work in progress.
 Do drop me a line to let me know about any great resources that I have missed!

-This list focuses on OERs on statistics, data visualisation, reproducibility, and Open Science.
+This list focuses on OERs on statistics, data visualisation, computational literacy, reproducibility, and Open Science that are accessible to students of the language sciences.
 For open-access textbooks on linguistics, see Roberta D’Alessandro’s curated list: https://www.robertadalessandro.it/oa-textbooks.

 Statistics